Invasion and dissemination

 News •

-In the next stage of tumour progression, a solid tumour invades nearby tissues by breaching the basement membrane.
+In the next stage of tumor progression, a solid tumor invades nearby tissues by breaching the basement membrane.
 The basement membrane, or basal lamina, is a sheet of proteins and other substances to which epithelial cells adhere and that forms a barrier between tissues.
-Once tumours are able to break through this membrane, cancerous cells not only invade surrounding tissue substances but also enter the bloodstream—often via a lymphatic vessel, which discharges its contents into the blood.
-Tumour cells that have invaded a lymphatic vessel often become trapped in lymph nodes, whereas cells that gain access to blood vessels are disseminated to various parts of the body such as the bones, the lungs, and the brain.
-At such distant sites cancer cells form secondary tumours, or metastases.
+Once tumors are able to break through this membrane, cancerous cells not only invade surrounding tissue substances but also enter the bloodstream—often via a lymphatic vessel, which discharges its contents into the blood.
+Tumor cells that have invaded a lymphatic vessel often become trapped in lymph nodes, whereas cells that gain access to blood vessels are disseminated to various parts of the body such as the bones, the lungs, and the brain.
+At such distant sites cancer cells form secondary tumors, or metastases.
 That ability to metastasize is what makes cancer such a lethal disease.
-The primary tumour (the original tumour growing at the site of origin) usually can be controlled by available therapies, but it is the disseminated disease that eventually proves fatal to the host.
+The primary tumor (the original tumor growing at the site of origin) usually can be controlled by available therapies, but it is the disseminated disease that eventually proves fatal to the host.

 Metastasis: the cellular view